jgarivera/motm-ripper/README.md

-# MOTMRipper
+# motm-ripper

-Minutes of the meeting (MOTM) autogeneration using Pandoc, LaTeX, and Python.
+ Auto-generation tool for minutes of the meeting (MOTM) using Pandoc, LaTeX, and Python.
 Retrofitted for any documentation commitee.

 ## Rationale

-MOTMRipper is the answer to _"How might we generate MOTM documents fast?"_ Markdown is used as a quick language.
+`motm-ripper` is the answer to _"How might we generate MOTM documents fast?"_ Markdown is used as a quick language.
 Pandoc then parses the markdown into a beautifully formatted PDF document.

 ## Requirements